 Each of these treatment options come with their own effectiveness and risk.
 So be sure to speak with a licensed dermatologist to determine which restoration option is right for you.

-If you’re curious to see what phototherapy can do for you and you’re in Cincinnati, Ohio, our experts at The Dermatology Group can help you explore your best options and get you started.
+If you’re in Cincinnati, Ohio, then you’re in luck!
+Our experts at The Dermatology Group can help you explore your best options to get your hair back and provide advice and resources so you can keep it for years to come.
 Give us a call today!